nawab-samsung/tizen-docs/docs/application/tizen-studio-0/setup/quick_start_guide.md

 # How to Develop Tizen Web Applications?

 ### Introduction
-Web applications involve the standards for building and rendering web pages such as HTML, CSS, and JavaScript.
-The following figure illustrates the basic structure of a Tizen Web application:
+Web application involves various standards for building and rendering web pages such as HTML, CSS, and JavaScript.
+The following figure illustrates the basic structure of a Web application in Tizen:

 ![Web applications](./media/web_app.png)

 ## How to create Tizen Web project?